- Alexander Valley Loop (25 miles long) – Visit Jimtown Store and Robert Young Estate Winery

 The map below gives you 11 of our favorite Sonoma County bike trails.
-Click on the trail to learn more about the distance, location, and terrain.
 Below the map is additional information about a few fantastic bars, restaurants, and shops to hit as you ride, as well as several other great attractions.

 Attractions Along Sonoma County Bike Trails